MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/quickstart-deploy-python-web-service.md

 ---
 # Deploy a Python model as a web service with azureml-model-management-sdk

-**Applies to: Microsoft R Client 3.4, Microsoft Learning Server 9.2**
+**Applies to: Microsoft Learning Server 9.2**

 ## Objective

 Learn how to deploy an Python model as a web service with Machine Learning Server.
 Data scientists work locally in their preferred Python IDE and favorite version control tools to build scripts and models.
-Using the azureml-model-management-sdk Python library that ships with Machine Learning Server, you can develop, test, and ultimately deploy these Python analytics as web services in your production environment.
+Using the [azureml-model-management-sdk Python package](../../python-reference/azureml-model-management-sdk/azureml-model-management-sdk.md) that ships with Machine Learning Server, you can develop, test, and ultimately deploy these Python analytics as web services in your production environment.

 In Machine Learning Server, a web service is a Python code execution on the [compute node](../configure-start-for-administrators.md#configure-server-for-operationalization).
 Each web service is uniquely defined by a `name` and `version`.
 You can use the functions in [the azureml-model-management-sdk Python library ](../python-reference/azureml-model-management-sdk/azureml-model-management-sdk.md) to gain access a service's lifecycle from a Python script.
 A set of [RESTful APIs](https://microsoft.github.io/deployr-api-docs/#services-management-apis) are also available to provide direct programmatic access to a service's lifecycle directly.